garnierclement/pfe/sensors/README.md

 				}
 			}

-	c.
-Generate, Let's assume no generation in needed here (for instance, the mouse sensor need a pure data patch whereas the inertial sensor does not need anything)
+	6.3 Generate, Let's assume no generation in needed here (for instance, the mouse sensor need a pure data patch whereas the inertial sensor does not need anything)

 			{
 				"name": "my_new_sensor",